Cosupervised by Prof. Rowan Barrett (McGill University) + Dr. Matthieu Leray (Smithsonian Tropical Research Institute)

 On either side of Panama, pairs of “sister" species have been separated by land for about three million years, allowing each to evolve in distinct ecosystems.
 Today, human-driven climate change threatens both ecosystems, but we still lack a full understanding of which are most at risk and why.
-My study will explore how these sister species have adapted to their distinct environments, helping us predict which species may be more resilient to climate change based on their genetics.
+My study will explore how sister butterfly fishes have adapted to their distinct environments, helping us predict which species may be more resilient to climate change based on their genetics.

 Supervised by Brian Hunt, I investigated the effects of salinity on the diversity of the coast of the Bamfield Marine Sciences Centre.
 I coordinated field sampling with a CTD and plankton tows at three sites.
 In the lab, I identified samples of zooplankton in nine classes.
 I presented data using Matlab and R. While my research focused on zooplankton species distribution, I collaborated with team members studying chemistry, physical data, and phytoplankton samples of the same sites.
 Together, we were able to construct a well-rounded analysis of the oceanography of the Trevor Channel.